On the affine Springer fibers inside the invariant center of the small quantum group: Introduction

 \subsection{Acknowledgements}

-We would like to thank Erik Carlsson and Peng Shan for helpful explanations of their work.
-We also thank Roman Bezrukavnikov for sharing the paper \cite{BBASV} with us.
+We would like to thank Erik Carlsson and Peng Shan for helpful explanations of their work, and Roman Bezrukavnikov for sharing the paper \cite{BBASV} with us.
+Additionally, we would like to thank the referee for many helpful suggestions that significatly improved the text.

 N.H. appreciates the support of the grant number 182767 of the Swiss National Science Foundation.
+O.K. was supported by a project grant from the Väisälä Foundation.
 A.L. is grateful for the support from Facult\'e des Sciences de Base at \'Ecole Polytechnique F\'ed\'erale de Lausanne.